If you can’t find the answer to your question, send an e-mail to us by clicking here and we will answer within 24 hours.

 Q1 – Why is Midori Green safer than ethidium bromide or Sybr green?

-1) Midori Green binds less aggressively to the DNA molecules, so fewer mutations occur during synthesis.
+1) Midori Green binds less aggressively to DNA molecules, so fewer mutations occur during synthesis.

-2) Midori Green does not penetrate the skin or the plasma membrane, so uptake into living cells is quite minimal.
+2) Midori Green does not penetrate the skin or plasma membranes, so uptake into living cells is quite minimal.